FACT0RN/FactWalletServer/README.rst

 1. Line [32](https://github.com/FACT0RN/FactWalletServer/blob/master/docker/Dockerfile#L32): edit to write your fact0rn daemon's username and password.
 2. The keys and certificates in the ``docker/certs`` path need to be unique to your server for security reasons.
 Create new ones and replace the ones there.
 3. Only after doing steps 1 and 2, we now build the docker container from the docker folder.
 4. Run the container as specified on the Docker section above.
-You may want to add `` --ulimit nofile=18000:200000`` to that docker command.
+You may want to add ``--ulimit nofile=18000:200000`` to that docker command.
 Not needed, but if you have enough connections it might help.

+Note: Set your username and password for the factornd daemon in the configuration file in ``~/.factorn/factorn.conf``.
+For example, the first three lines should read:

+``rpcuser=<UsernameHere>``

+``rpcpassword=<PasswordHere>``

+``txindex=1``

+Plus any other options you set.
+These three will be enough to run the wallet server.

+To check if your wallet server is running, you can execute bash in interactive mode inside the container and look at the tail of the text file ``~/logs/current`` for the latest logs of the server.